waquas9248/Leetcode/README.md

-My solutions to Leetcode problems
+## Hello!
+In this repo, I document my solutions to Leetcode problems in Java.